joinpursuit/AC_4_Web/units/deepdive/lessons/internet_part1/internet_part1.md

 ### Exercise

-Using your browser's dev tool's network tab, find the ip addressess of the following websites.
+Using your browser's dev tool's network tab, find the ip addresses of the following websites.

 **Note**: some large websites may have more than a single `ip` address.